The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Introduction

 \item \textbf{Robustness Across Diverse Drift Profiles:} Through high-precision Monte Carlo validation, we demonstrate the robustness of the C-IG model across qualitatively different scenarios, ranging from \textit{smooth periodic} to \textit{abrupt switching} drift.
-This confirms the model's waveform-agnostic nature and establishes it as a computationally efficient alternative to PDE-based simulations for system-level analysis in molecular communication. \end{itemize}
+This confirms the model's waveform-agnostic nature and establishes it as a computationally efficient MC channel-law alternative to stationary IG modeling and simulation-calibrated impulse responses for system-level analysis. \end{itemize}